 - Coffee / tea making

-After a drink at the cosy bar - Cornish ales, house cocktails, crackling log fire - step into the glass-fronted The Oyster Store for dinner.
+After a drink at the cosy bar - Cornish ales, house cocktails, crackling log fire - step into the hotel's glass-fronted restaurant for dinner.
 With its salvaged bistro chairs, blackboard menus, candlelit tables and young staff in deck shoes and aprons, you could be in Brittany.
 The menu, fittingly, includes scallops and oysters, mussels with garlic, perhaps bream served with tomato and chive salad, or trout with risotto.
 But it's not all about the (sea) bass: there's steak from nearby Combley Farm cooked in the Harrison oven, and I swooned over my slow-roast pork belly: perfectly crisp on one side, soft and juicy on the other.

 It's backed up by an impressive wine list courtesy of the oenophiles at Corney & Barrow - including a vivacious Delamotte Brut champagne by the glass, which says it all really.

 Breakfast is equally spoiling, with a rich buffet (we particularly liked the ramekins of yogurt, crunchy artisanal granola, homemade red berry jams and warm petit fours) complemented by cooked dishes to order.
 Apart from a wait for my eggs Florentine, service was shipshape, and the ambiance intimate to a tee (any private group dinners take place in a separate room).